Treatment for Depression

 - Be a part of a community group that meets or talks regularly.

-These are not a substitute for seeing a professional and getting help, but certain lifestyle choices can further help with depression and its symptoms.
+These are not a substitute for seeing a professional and getting help, but some of these lifestyle choices can further help:

 - Getting enough sleep

 - Regular exercise

 - Decreasing or eliminating alcohol (which is a systemic depressant) and substance use

 - Eating a more balanced, healthy diet.
 Here is an article about a study with diet changes for those with depression.